scholarslab/gitpractice/Praxis2024.md

 * Brandon: playing music
 * Amna: painting
 * Kristin: baking
+* Oriane: Writing poetry.

 ## If you could be any fictional character, who would you be?
 * Amna: Storm from X-men
 * Kristin: Winnie the Pooh
 * Gramond: The Fresh Prince (the character)
+* Oriane: She-Ra!

 ## What's your favorite color?
 * Kristin: blue
 * Gramond: blue
+* Oriane: Any pastel colour.

 ## What is your favorite city that you have visited or wish to visit?
 * Gramond: London, England (Visited); Zweibrücken, Germany where I was born (Wish to Visit)
+* Oriane: Plougonvelin (Finistère), where my grandmother is from.